 First we have some standard BPO models.

 The real start of the Bakelite era.
 Telephone 162 (left) when it was introduced in 1924 was a revolution in design with its clean smooth curves entirely moulded in Bakelite.
-Identical in appearance, its successor, Tele 1/232 (right) from 1934 had an improved transmission circuit.
+Identical in appearance, its successor, Telephone 1/232 (right) from 1934 had an improved transmission circuit.
 Both still required a separate bellset, though they could be mounted on top as in this picture.
 See the 'Take a Phone to Bits' Project for pictures of their construction

 Coupled with one of the telephones above, Bellset 39 provided a secretarial function, allowing calls to be answered at the main phone and transferred to an extension.
 The extension could be called by the button to the right of the main lever switch (right).
 Buzzer or magneto callng could be used.
 An indicator to the left of the switch showed when the extension was engaged on a call.
 If two extensions were provided then a second button would be fitted to the left of the main switch.
 The arrangement was known as Extension Plan 5 (two extensions) or Extension Plan 7 (one extension).
 An intercom facility was also provided.
 Bellset No 39 replaced the earlier wooden Bellset No 20 and remained as the Post Office's standard for Plans 5 and 7 until the Planphone No 1 was introduced - see Plastic Era